savannahmarshall/Note-Taker/README.md

    * npm install express
 3. **Run the Application:** Initialize the webpage by typing:
    * node server.js
-   * hold down control and click on  http://localhost:3000
+     Then, hold Ctrl and click on http://localhost:3000 to open the application in your browser.
-4. **View Application in Broswer:** You should now see the first page of the application open in your browser.
-Select the "Get Started" button to initialize the second page of the application.
+4. **View Application in Broswer:** The application will open on the homepage.
+Click the "Get Started" button to access the note-taking interface.
-5. **Enter your Note Data:** Enter your desired title and note text in the designated areas and select "save note" in the upper right hand corner.

-You should now see your note added on the left hand side of the page with the title, note text and delete button.
-To remove a note from this section, select the red trash can.
+5. **Enter your Note Data:** Enter your note title and content in the designated fields, then click "Save Note" in the upper-right corner.
+Your note will appear on the left side of the page.
+To delete a note, simply click the red trash can icon next to it.

 ![screenshot of landing page](https://github.com/savannahmarshall/Note-Taker/blob/main/public/assets/note-taker-2.png)